mcnakhaee/old_mcnakhaee.com/content/post/2020-01-05-euads-summer-school-explanations-in-philosophy-and-psychology/index.md

 But what makes the good explanation for the developer is not necessarily good for other users of the system.

-The developer has a deeper understanding of the system.He/she might be cursed by his/her knowledge.
+The developer has a deeper understanding of the system.
+He/she might be cursed by his/her knowledge.
 In addition, However, his/her understanding, perspective, or goals may be different from the end-user.
 When producing explanations we need to carefully assess the complexity of the explanation and the knowledge and beliefs of the audience.
 Fred does not know anything about how neural networks work.

 ![](1.png)